sirupsen/napkin-math/README.md

 as serialization/deserialization is a very, very broad topic with extremely different performance characteristics depending on data and implementation.

-You can run this with `RUSTFLAGS='-C target-cpu=native' cargo run --release -- -h`.
+You can run this with `./run` to run with the right optimization levels.
 You won't get the right numbers when you're compiling in debug mode.
 You can help this project by adding new suites and filling out the blanks.

 I am aware of some inefficiencies in this suite.
 I intend to improve my skills in this area, in order to ensure the numbers are the upper-bound of performance